A variational principle relating self-affine measures to self-affine sets: Acknowledgements

 \section{Acknowledgements}

 The research of I.D.
 Morris was partially supported by the Leverhulme Trust (Research Project Grant RPG-2016-194).
 C. Sert's research was supported by SNF grants 178958, 182089, SNF Ambizione 193481, the University of Zurich and the University of Warwick.
 I.D.
-Morris thanks ETH Zurich for its hospitality during his visit in the early stages of this project.
+Morris thanks ETH Zurich for its hospitality during the initial visit at which this project commenced.
+The authors thank Jialun Li for a very careful reading of an earlier version of this manuscript, and also thank Ariel Rapaport for additional helpful comments.